duplikey/instatake/README.md

 * A [cors proxy](https://github.com/gr2m/CORS-Proxy) to allow cross-domain ajax calls

 Please, don't ask me to put it online again.
 Just download and enjoy it.

 If you wanna take a look to what I do for job [download one of my games](https://play.google.com/store/apps/details?id=net.mangatar.dengen) ;)

-For any questions write me here on github or on twitter [@duplikey](https://www.twitter.com/duplikey)